francoislegd/BSCV_ROS/README.md

 #### Packages
 For this project, some packages were already installed in order to teleoperate the turtlebot : OMPL, AMCL, Move_Base and Turtlebot Navigation.
 The original suggestions carried by our preliminary survey were respected since we were requiring the use of the OMPL, AMCL and Move_Base packages.

 Some necessary packages however needed to be installed in order to activate the Lidar device on the turtlebot and to teleoperate the robotic arm.
-They were present in the  rplidar-turtlebot2-indigo meta-package (especially the turtlebot_le2i package); and as arbotix and robotic_arm packages for the Phantom-X. The robotic_arm package also respect the preliminar survey since most of its sub-packages are derivated from the suggested Move_it package.
+They were present in the  rplidar-turtlebot2-indigo meta-package (especially the turtlebot_le2i package); and as arbotix and robotic_arm packages for the Phantom-X. The robotic_arm package also respects the preliminar survey since most of its sub-packages are derivated from the suggested Move_it package.

 #### Executable scripts
 These packages also contains original executables scripts of interest as .launch files for general actions, or as .py files for specific instruction nodes.
 These latter includes in particular some demonstrations pre-implemented that will reveal to be the easiest way to perform the wanted action to turn the scenario successful.